 Hashtable

 is a collection that stores key-value pairs in a hash table, using the key as the hash value.
-It is thread-safe and allows null values, but it does not allow null keys and does not allow duplicate keys.
+It is thread-safe and allows null values, but it does not allow null keys and duplicate keys.
 It is not type-safe and has a slower performance compared to Dictionary.
 Hashtable is available in .NET 1.0 and above.
 It is slower and less efficient than the other two options, and it is not recommended for use in new code. - A

 Dictionary

-is available in .NET 2.0 and above.
+keys or values.
+It does not allow duplicate keys.
+Dictionary is available in .NET 2.0 and above.
 It is type-safe, faster, and more efficient than a hashtable, and it is the recommended choice for new code. - A

 HashSet